• Search Search Please fill out this field.

 The Economics of Free Trade

-In principle, free trade on the international level is no different from trade between neighbors, towns, or states.
 However, it allows businesses in each country to focus on producing and selling the goods that best use their resources while other businesses import goods that are scarce or unavailable domestically.
-That mix of local production and foreign trade allows economies to experience faster growth while better meeting the needs of its consumers.
+That mix of local production and foreign trade allows countries to experience faster growth while better meeting the needs of their consumers.

 This view was first popularized in 1817 by economist David Ricardo in his book, "On the Principles of Political Economy and Taxation."
 He argued that free trade expands the diversity and lowers the prices of goods available in a nation while better exploiting its homegrown resources, knowledge, and specialized skills.

 Prior to the 1800s, global trade was dominated by the theory of mercantilism.
-This theory placed priority on having a favorable balance of trade relative to other countries, and accumulating more gold and silver.
+This theory placed priority on having a favorable balance of trade relative to other countries and accumulating more gold and silver.

 In order to attain a favorable balance of trade, countries would often place trade barriers like taxes and tariffs to discourage their residents from purchasing foreign goods.
 This incentivized consumers to purchase locally-made products, thereby supporting domestic industries.